NinjolasNJM/pixel-papercraft-generator-builder/README.md

 ## Example Generator

-This is a quick example of what a simple generator script might look like.
+This is a simple and fast example of what a simple generator script might look like.

 This will be explained further in the sections below.